1. Interest Rate

-Bank Negara (BNM) has, for the first time since May 2011, revised its Overnight Policy Rate (OPR), raising it from 3% to 3.25% on 10 July 2014.
-OPR has a causal effect on Base Lending Rate (BLR).
-Thus, an increase in OPR should cause a corresponding increase in BLR as well (from 6.6% to 6.85% as of the time of writing).
+On July 2014, Bank Negara (BNM) had revised its Overnight Policy Rate (OPR) from 3% to 3.25%, for the first time.
+FYI, OPR has a causal effect on Base Lending Rate (BLR).
+Thus, an increase in OPR should cause a corresponding increase in BLR as well.

-While it is unlikely that BNM chose to hike interest rates for the sole purpose of ‘cooling’ the property market, the effects of each successive interest rate hike will be reflected most by property prices due the highly leveraged property market.
+While it's unlikely that BNM chose to hike interest rates for the sole purpose of ‘cooling’ the property market, the effects of each successive interest rate hike will be reflected most by property prices due to the highly leveraged property market.

-While the recent interest rate hike is in itself not significant, further hikes should not be ruled out.
-Each successive hike increases the cost of funds, making it less attractive for risk taking behaviour on borrowed funds.
+While the previous interest rate hike is in itself not significant, further hikes shouldn’t be ruled out.
+Each successive hike increases the cost of funds, making it less attractive for risk-taking behaviour on borrowed funds.

 2. Abolishment of Developer Interest Bearing Scheme (DIBS)

 DIBS is an innovative home financing scheme whose original intention was to help lower the cost of buying a home.
 Under DIBS, interest payments would be borne by the developer during the construction period.
 However, speculators have taken advantage of this scheme to buy properties with lower capital outlay.